SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Retrieve service principal details

-Your environment had a pre-created Service Principal for which details are provided along.
-The service principal (SP) here used is to provide your web and API apps access to secrets stored in Azure Key Vault.
+Your environment has a pre-created Service Principal for which details are provided along.
+The service principal (SP) is used to provide your web and API apps access to secrets stored in Azure Key Vault.

 1. The details of the Service Principal are present on your lab's details page (as shown below):